PerfectlySoft/PerfectDocs/guide/zip.md

 * **paths:** The array of file paths to add to the zip file
 * **zipFilePath:** The path and filename of the destination zip file
 * **overwrite:** A boolean declaring the behaviour to attempt when the destination zip file exists
-* **password:** The password string to use for password-protect the zip file.
+* **password:** The password string to use for password-protecting the zip file.
 Optional.
 Leave empty or omit to create an unprotected zip file.

 ### UnZip